Corrections and comments by Andrei Conovaloff with Koozma J. Tarasoff, Updated July 31, 2023.

 This article appeared on the New York Times online page on Sunday morning June 4, 2023, and scheduled for the print edition on Monday June 5, 2023, page A4.
 For clarity in the printed version, the last word of the heading "Modernity" was changed to "Modern Life", though the online version was not changed.
 "Modernity" has a specific meaning in the humanities, different from "Modern Life".

-readership is about 10 million (NYT Internal Fact Sheet).
+The New York times claims their readership is about 10 million (NYT Internal Fact Sheet).

-his is our corrected version with comments, and missing context and information in red.
+This is our corrected version with comments, and missing context and information in red.
 Click on links and images for more.

 Promotions for this article: